crguezl/ull-etsii-grado-pl-minijavascript/README.md

 * [Deployment at GitHub pages](http://crguezl.github.io/ull-etsii-grado-pl-minijavascript/).
   The app parses the input file  and displays its AST.

-* the exercise is to understand and improve [tokens.js](https://github.com/crguezl/ull-etsii-grado-pl-minijavascript/blob/master/tokens.js).
+* The exercise is to understand and improve [tokens.js](https://github.com/crguezl/ull-etsii-grado-pl-minijavascript/blob/master/tokens.js).
 The `tokens` function  produces an array with the tokens for a given input string.